PREVENT unwarranted child removals. DHS Philadelphia update policy and retrain workforce

 0 have signed.
 Let’s get to 2,500!

-Social workers have to make extremely difficult decisions when it comes to protecting children.
-However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents and families.
-Therefore high quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and polices, and produce better outcomes for children and families.
+Social workers must make extremely difficult decisions when it comes to protecting children.
+However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents, and families.
+Therefore, high-quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and policies and produce better outcomes for children and families.

 Still on 01-05-2018 after learning of the NET CUA and DHS error regarding training I produced confirmation of my certification and they still refused to give me back my child whom I raised since birth.
-They also refused to place Tamia with her NET CUA certified family respite provider who attempted 7 times to get Tamia out of foster care but instead they placed her in a foster home with strangers where she developed behavior issues from being ripped from her mom twice in 1 year.
+They also refused to place Tamia with her NET CUA certified family respite provider who attempted 9 times to get Tamia out of foster care but instead they placed her in a foster home with strangers where she developed behavior issues from being ripped from her mom twice in 1 year.
 They said Tamia destroyed her room in foster care.
 Tamia never had behavioral issues for 2 years under my care.
-Clearly she has been traumatized by NET foster care agency and DHS.
-NET CUA and DHS did not contact Tamia's family regarding her removal still even after almost 4 months.
-They have not acted in the best interest of Tamia who also has a biological mom and siblings whom she has not seen in months.
+Clearly, she has been traumatized by NET foster care agency and DHS.
+NET CUA and DHS never contacted Tamia's family regarding her removal which is required.
+They have not acted in the best interest of Tamia who also has a biological mom and siblings whom she had not seen in months.

-I hired a lawyer to assist with the case and also requested a timely appeal of the removal since DHS did not have a court order for a removal when they walked Tamia out of her pre-adoptive home 3 days before Christmas on 12-22-2017.
-Again a second time they never logged my appeal so we sent it to Harrisburg and made sure it was logged.
-As the prospective adoptive parent, I am seeking a judicial review and appealof the agency decision to remove Tamia.
-Per the last permanency hearing on 11-16-2017 it was ordered that Tamia was to remain in her preadoptive home with me.
-Therefore they should of been aware of how traumatic a removal is for the both of us since this was the second time in one year that they made this error.
-Therefore I believe that acted maliciously due to previous grievances filed against them and retaliated against Tamia and I. NET CUA and DHS violated our constitutional rights when they removed Tamia without a court order and when no safety issues were present.
+I hired a lawyer to assist with the case and requested a timely appeal of the removal since DHS did not have a court order for a removal when they walked Tamia out of her pre-adoptive home 3 days before Christmas on 12-22-2017.
+Again, a second time they never logged my appeal so we sent it to Harrisburg and made sure it was logged.
+As the prospective adoptive parent, I am seeking a judicial review and appeal of the agency decision to remove Tamia.
+Per the last permanency hearing on 11-16-2017, it was ordered that Tamia was to remain in her preadoptive home with me.
+Therefore, they should have been aware of how traumatic a removal is for the both of us since this was the second time in one year that they made this error.
+Therefore, I believe that acted maliciously due to previous grievances filed against them and retaliated against Tamia and I. NET CUA and DHS violated our constitutional rights when they removed Tamia without a court order and when no safety issues were present.

-Tamia's birth mom placed her with me to avoid her going into the system.
+Tamia's birth mom placed her with me to avoid her going into the system and we signed an adoption agreement that was filed with the court.
 Her birth mom is completely disappointed and devastated that her wishes are not being carried out.
 Tamia's birth mom has written letters to the Commissioner of DHS Cynthia Figueroa, the mayor of Philadelphia Jim Kenney and the Philadelphia City Solicitor lawyer overseeing the case for DHS Michael Mon expressing her concern that Tamia is not with me or family.
 The birth mom, grandparents and all of Tamia's family members have been ignored after attempting to get her out of foster care.
-Tamia's family respite provider has also written letters after attempting to get Tamia out of foster care and placed with family.
+Tamia's family respite provider has also written letters after attempting to get Tamia out of foster care and placed with the family.
 Tamia's respite provider was certified by NET CUA yet the agency has chosen to place her with strangers.
 Tamia's respite provider has also been identified as Tamia's backup guardian in a notarized agreement signed in October 2016.
 This is extremely concerning since Tamia was previously hurt in two non-family related NET CUA foster homes.
 IT IS IN THE BEST INTEREST OF THIS CHILD to have her quickly reunited with her family and the only mom she has ever known since birth for 2 years.
 NET and DHS are aware Tamia has a backup family guardian and still has not placed Tamia with family.
-Clearly they have not acted at any point in the best interest of the child.
+Clearly, they have not acted at any point in the best interest of the child.
 Her child advocate Andre Martino also failed her.
 He met Tamia once when she was a newborn and has never advocated for her.
-There is a conflict of interest with this child advocate as he has a innapropriate relationship with the city solicitor for DHS Michael Mon which has affected his ability to advocate for Tamia.
+There is a conflict of interest with this child advocate as he has an inappropriate relationship with the city solicitor for DHS Michael Mon which has affected his ability to advocate for Tamia.

 1) Update or develop a Policy Manual that clearly defines what immediate danger is to children and how that justifies removal without a Family Court order.
 Child Protective Services (CPS) to establish effective training and oversight to ensure the policy is always met.
 CPS to develop clearer guidance for child protective service staff regarding when emergency removals are appropriate and when they are not.
 CPS to train staff and supervisors on this guidance, and evaluate CPS staff and supervisors based on their compliance with this guidance.